slash-fr/jka-server-status/README.md

 1. Clone (or copy the content of) this repository onto your server,
 2. Copy `config.sample.php` to `config.php` and edit the configuration to suit your needs,
    For more basic examples, see: [**Basic `config.php` examples**](doc/basic-config-php-examples.md).
-3. Make sure PHP has write access to the `cache` and `log` folders,
+3. Make sure PHP has write access to the `var/cache` and `var/log` folders,
 4. Setup your web server to point to the `public` folder,
 5. Let the web server serve static files, and pass all other requests to `index.php`.